Skip to content

 3. When I am all by myself dreaming, what am I thinking about—God’s agenda or my agenda?

-"Lieutenant Murphy, in his final act of bravery, continued to engage the enemy until he was mortally wounded, gallantly giving his life for his country and for the cause of freedom.
-His selfless leadership, courageous actions, extraordinary devotion to duty, reflected in great credit upon himself as he upheld the highest traditions of the United States Naval Service."
+“In his final act of bravery, he continued to engage the enemy until he was mortally wounded, gallantly giving his life for his country and for the cause of freedom.
+By his selfless leadership, courageous actions, and extraordinary devotion to duty, Lieutenant Murphy reflected great credit upon himself and upheld the highest traditions of the United States Naval Service.”

 Oh, if these words could be said about the American Church!

-"Lieutenant Murphy continued to engage the enemy, ultimately giving his life for a greater cause."
-That’s what the church in our nation must be willing to do.
+Lieutenant Murphy continued to engage the enemy, ultimately giving his life for a greater cause.
+That’s what the Church in our nation must be willing to do.
 And this starts with our daily choices.

-We must choose to live in a way that totally pleases God instead of our peers.
+We must choose to live in a way that pleases God instead of our peers.
 We must chase after His applause, not the applause of man.
 We must place God’s agenda above our own.

 Spreading the work of Jesus for the salvation of the world is the greater cause that gives every Christian true meaning.
 He came to set the captives free and has entrusted us with this same work until He returns.